isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 ### Ex1: Request Routing: Route to version 1

-**Deploy BookingInfo app**

 This task shows you how to route requests dynamically to multiple versions of a microservice.

-To route to one version only, you configure route rules that send traffic to default versions for the microservices.
+Requirements:

+* Deploy BookinInfo app.
+* Route all the BookingInfo services created to the version v1.
+* Check that all the traffic is going to the v1 version.

 <details>
   <summary>Solution</summary>